You are located in service: Multifactor Authentication (MFA)

 4. Login with a security key

-1. Requirements for the use of the hardware token
+1. Requirements for using a hardware token

 • You have a hardware security key (hardware token).